 The apostate wants your tolerance.

-And all of these types will, to varying degrees, destroy their relationships, sacrifice their own happiness, trying to get more of what they want.
+And all of these will in varying degrees destroy their relationships, sacrifice their own happiness, trying to get more of what they want.

-person wants salvation, they can find real satisfaction (John 8:32).
+When a person wants salvation, they can find real satisfaction (Jn.
+8:32).

-What Satan offers in the “fruit” is actually an illusion.
+What Satan offers in the fruit is actually an illusion.
 “You can be as wise as God.
 You won’t need anyone to tell you what to do.
 You can be your own moral guide, free from all restraint.”
-In that temptation is a hook, and it’s a life of misery wherein empty illusions and avoiding personal accountability never satisfy.
-But godliness with contentment is great gain (1 Timothy 6:6).

 C. S. Lewis put it like this: “Aim at heaven and you will get earth thrown in.
 Aim at earth and you will get neither.”